valexsantos/mkit/README.md

 # MKIt - Micro Kubernetes on Ruby

 This is micro kubernetes(tm) on Ruby(tm), a simple tool to deploy containers to mimic a (very) minimalistic k8 cluster with a nice REST API.
+It's also an easier way to make your services locally available, without the need to care about local `ports` availability.

 It contains an internal DNS and uses HAProxy for routing/balancing/fail-over for Pods access.
 The database is a simple sqlite3 db and the server is a Sinatra based application.